Debit Card Transaction Fees

 As with all credit and debit card transactions, the interchange fee paid to the issuing bank is only one portion of expense; the processor needs to make money, too.
 The sum of interchange, assessments, and the processor's markup determines the fee a business pays to process a signature debit transaction.

-As we've covered in detail in CardFellow's free guide Credit Card Processing [Exposed], the pricing model a processor uses to assess charges has a greater impact on cost than its rates and fees.
+As we've covered in detail in CardFellow's free Credit Card Processing Guide, the pricing model a processor uses to assess charges has a greater impact on cost than its rates and fees.

 Tiered Pricing Cost

 In the case of tiered pricing a business does not pay interchange fees.
 Instead, a business pays qualified, mid-qualified and non-qualified rates to a processor, and the processor pays interchange fees on the business's behalf.

 Calculating signature debit fees on tiered pricing is a simple matter of multiplying the processor's rate by the amount of the transaction, and then adding the processor's transaction fee.
 Keep in mind that processors will often have separate pricing tiers for credit and debit card transactions.

 A very expensive issue with tiered pricing is that it does not allow a business to reap the benefits of small ticket interchange fees.

 For example, a business with an average ticket of $12 that is being billed on tiered pricing with rates of 1.69% plus $0.25 will pay $0.44 (0.0169 * $12 + $.25) to process an average signature debit transaction.

 However, the processor's cost for the transaction at the small ticket debit interchange rate is only $0.23 (0.0155 * 12 + $0.04).